The Summer Palace (Succession): Plot

 The following day, Kendall arrives early to lunch at the family's summer home in the Hamptons, where the house is filled with an unidentified foul odor.
 Colin, the head of Logan's security detail, takes Kendall aside to inform him that he is not a suspect in the police investigation into Andrew "Doddy" Dodds' death.
 The other children arrive, and the source of the stench is discovered to be a bag of dead raccoons stuffed in the chimney.
 Logan has the prepared meal discarded and orders pizza, and asks his children for their opinion on whether he should sell the company.
 However, none of them find themselves able to speak freely in front of the entire family.

 Logan excuses himself to his office and has the Roy children meet him one by one behind closed doors, starting with Roman.
 Shiv is called in next, where Logan tells her that he has chosen her as his successor.
 Shiv is taken aback by the offer and admits she has always wanted the opportunity.
-The two agree to not disclose the plan until Shiv is installed in the company, and she does inform Tom, telling him only that he has been named the Chair of Global Broadcast News at ATN.
+The two agree to not disclose the plan until Shiv is installed in the company, and she does not inform Tom, telling him only that he has been named the Chair of Global Broadcast News at ATN.

 At dusk, Logan confronts the contractor who was in charge of recent repairs to the summer home, accusing him of placing the dead raccoons in the chimney as retaliation for being underpaid.
 Logan gives the contractor an even smaller sum of money, knowing he would win any resultant legal challenge.
 During dinner, Logan names Kendall and Roman as his co-COOs, despite the latter's protests.
 He also selects Gerri as his nominal successor, while making it clear that she will not actually inherit the company.
 He then takes Kendall to meet with Stewy and Sandy in Manhattan, but sends Kendall in alone.
 Stewy is both incensed and bewildered by Kendall's betrayal, and Sandy refuses to come to a compromise, which makes a strenuous legal battle their only option.
 Kendall promises them that they will lose.